Jacklaw441/Photosystem-I-gromacs-amber-topology/README.md

 (.cif from the PDB website) as possible.
 This is an approximate starting structure, and equillibration will help produce a more proper starting position.

+All protonated cofactors should be added back to the full structure.
+Note that this structure file has some residue numbers rearranged.

 ### 5. Add SF4–ACYS cross-residue bonded terms
 Run the bonding script to add the inter-residue Fe–S bonds, angles, and dihedrals that pdb2gmx cannot generate automatically: